kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add to MENU word returning not just the number selected but also the string
 * TODO MENU to support multicolumn selections if width given?

-* DONE Make the MENU function look nicer and responsive

 * TODO Add a BPSET and BPCLR to set a string that is compared to CALLMONITOR in the DMARK macro.
 * TODO A word to send a file to pool
 * TODO A word to send pool contents to file

-* TODO BETWEEN? word to check is tos is between a range. could just use a uword with lt and tg checks
 * TODO Need a RROT and LROT bitwise byte rotate like the Z80 RRC and RLC op codes
 * TODO Add a version of CALL that takes a block of mem with reg pairs that are loaded before the call and return the values
 * TODO  once fixed words add uword with prefix of star that is searched for by the run command that allows menu generated to start that word